Localism Act 2011: Part 10: General

-First prosecution under the Act
+First prosecution under the act

-The first prosecution to take place under the Act was against Spencer Flower, former leader of Dorset County Council and also an East Dorset District Councillor, whose trial took place at Bournemouth Magistrates' Court (then in Stafford Road) on 30 March 2015.
+The first prosecution to take place under the act was against Spencer Flower, former leader of Dorset County Council and also an East Dorset District Councillor, whose trial took place at Bournemouth Magistrates' Court (then in Stafford Road) on 30 March 2015.
 The charge was that on 25 February 2013, Flower had voted in a council meeting on East Dorset's core strategy without having disclosed a pecuniary interest in Synergy Housing Limited, which owned allotment land in Wimborne that was being considered for change of status under the said strategy.
-District Judge Nicholls found that Flower had a positive duty under Section 31(4) of the Act not to have participated in that meeting, nor to have voted.
+District Judge Nicholls found that Flower had a positive duty under section 31(4) of the act not to have participated in that meeting, nor to have voted.
 Flower was given a six-month conditional discharge and was ordered to pay £930 in costs.
+He continues to be a Dorset councillor for Verwood and was the leader of the council between 2019 and 2024.

 Further areas of influence

 Cornwall

 It was suggested that the Localism Bill could form a stepping stone to a devolved Cornish Assembly.
-Greg Clark, the minister responsible for the Bill, had indicated that this would be possible.
+Greg Clark, the minister responsible for the bill, had indicated that this would be possible.
 In November 2010, British Prime Minister David Cameron said that his government would "devolve a lot of power to Cornwall - that will go to the Cornish unitary authority."
 Talks took place in 2011 between the Deputy Prime Minister Nick Clegg and a cross party group, including the six Cornish MPs, as to how to bring about the devolution of powers to Cornwall.
 No progress was made, resulting in Mebyon Kernow relaunching its campaign for a Cornish Assembly in 2014.